Gran Alegria

-Gran Alegria (グランアレグリア, foaled 24 January 2016) is a Japanese Thoroughbred racehorse.
+Gran Alegria (グランアレグリア, Guran Areguria) is a Japanese Thoroughbred racehorse.
 After winning a minor race on her debut in 2018 she won the Saudi Arabia Royal Cup before running third in the Asahi Hai Futurity Stakes.
 On her first appearance as a three-year-old she won the Oka Sho.
 In 2020 and 2021 she was the dominator in sprinter and mile races in Japan, whilst also challenged mid-distance races in between.
 She won the Yasuda Kinen, Sprinters Stakes, Victoria Mile and Mile Championship, with the latter one winning twice.
+She was the first Japanese horse to win all mile races for 3 year olds and up.

 Background

 Gran Alegria is a bay mare with a white star bred in Japan by Northern Farm.
 During her racing career she has carried the colours of Sunday Racing and has been trained by Kazuo Fujisawa.
 The filly has been ridden in most of her races by Christophe Lemaire.

 She was from the ninth crop of foals sired by Deep Impact, who was the Japanese Horse of the Year in 2005 and 2006, winning races including the Tokyo Yushun, Tenno Sho, Arima Kinen and Japan Cup.
 Deep Impact's other progeny include Gentildonna, Harp Star, Kizuna, A Shin Hikari, Marialite and Saxon Warrior.
 Gran Alegria's dam Tapitsfly was a top class American racemare whose wins included the Breeders' Cup Juvenile Fillies Turf, Just A Game Stakes and First Lady Stakes.
 She was exported to Japan after being sold for $1,850,000 at the Fasig-Tipton sale.
 She was a female-line descendant of Pink Dove, who was a half-sister to Golden Pheasant.